mohsin651/Blockchain-Based-EHR-System/README.md

-# HealthCare Using Ethereum Blockchain
+# HealthCare Using Ethereum Blockchain (Developed at Hack36)

 ## Project Objective
 This project is developed with the aim to store patient healthcare records over blockchain.